Home » FAITH LIFE » Bible Study » She Reads Truth Bible | A Review

 First and foremost, I wanted a new translation to study.
 I chose the Christian Standard Bible.
 I find that sometimes my familiarity with a translation can dull my sensitivity to the Word.
 I’ve studied thoroughly in the King James (KJV), New King James (NKJV), and New American Standard (NASB) versions.
 I’ve used the New International Version (NIV) extensively as well.
 I wanted something fresh and new to me.
 So, I chose the CSB.

 I also wanted a clean slate for fresh notes and insights and new highlighting of verses that pop out to me.
 I wanted to start with and use a cohesive color scheme for highlighting verses throughout the Bible.
 In my old Bible, I used yellow here and there, purple here and there, blue, green, red, orange, and so on with no plan.
 I wanted to be able to look at a highlighted verse in my new Bible – in blue for example – and know that it always referred to God: who He is, what He’s done, what He is like.
-For my new color scheme, I’ll be using Arabah Joy’s Bible coding guide and my colored pencils.
+For my new color scheme, I’ll be using my own color coding guide (free for my readers in The Treasure Trove) and my colored pencils.

 Why the She Reads Truth Bible?